matiaselm/birthday-rat/README.md

+# Birthday rat
-## The application can be used to change the name "Michael" from the song into any other text the user wants.
+- The application can be used to change the name "Michael" from the song into any other text the user wants.

-## The [Source](https://www.youtube.com/watch?v=vdVnnMOTe3Q) of my inspiration
+- The [Source](https://www.youtube.com/watch?v=vdVnnMOTe3Q) of my inspiration
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![Halo 3 rat](https://i.redd.it/qvung4218tj51.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).